 And as always – cheers to Health & Profits,

-**For those of you that are interested in learning the skill of ETF and Index Fund investing, we have a course for beginners.
-To join the waiting list for the upcoming cohort of this class, click here.
+PS: If you are interested in learning the skill of ETF and Index Fund investing, we have a highly rated course for beginners.
+Click here to check out details.

 Upcoming Courses & Resources:

 Stock Investing Bootcamp for Beginners: Enrollment is now OPEN for the summer 2020 edition of this class.
 We start in July!
 To receive full details and to enroll, make sure your info is here.

 Understanding Your Investing Options: Looking for a Master Guide that explains in simple and practical terms ALL of the investing platforms available this day and age, types of investment accounts, types of investments, and beyond?!
 Check out this amazing resource.